tgiyu5415-lang/Productivity-Data-Integration-Engine/README.md

 drift in a distributed concurrent team session.
 All subsequent users read the locked value rather than fetching independently.

-### 3. Obfuscated Payload Delivery
-Core application logic (`qc-enterprise.txt`) is stored as an **80KB encoded payload**, fetched at runtime by the loader rather than committed in plain text.
-This protects IP, prevents reverse engineering by unauthorized users, and enforces version compliance - users cannot run outdated code without passing through the update gate.

-### 4. Humanized Automation
+### 3. Humanized Automation
 All automated actions use **randomized delays (80–450ms jitter)** to mimic real human interaction patterns.
-This prevents rate-limiting and bot detection triggers on the target platform while allowing high-throughput automated workflows.
+This prevents rate-limiting and prevents detection triggers to implements request queuing and rate-limit awareness.

-### 5. SPA-Aware Injection
+### 4. SPA-Aware Injection
 A persistent `MutationObserver` hooks into TurboLinks/Hotwire navigation events to re-inject the full application on every route transition - no page reload required.
 This is critical for maintaining state continuity in a Rails SPA environment.

-### 6. Zero-Dependency Architecture
+### 5. Zero-Dependency Architecture
 The entire 3,670-line application is written in **vanilla JavaScript with no external dependencies, no build step, no bundler, and no framework**.
 This was a deliberate choice to minimize attack surface, eliminate supply-chain risk, and ensure the script